greenboxal/doggohub/doc/user/project/container_registry.md

 ```

 This error is ambiguous, as it's not clear whether the 403 is coming from the
-GitLab Rails application, the Docker Registry, or something else.
+DoggoHub Rails application, the Docker Registry, or something else.
 In this
 case, since we know that since the login succeeded, we probably need to look
 at the communication between the client and the Registry.